liip/LiipFunctionalTestBundle/README.md

                         driver:   pdo_sqlite
                         path:     %kernel.cache_dir%/test.db

-2. Use LiipFunctionalBundle's cached database feature, so that your tests run even faster:
+2. Use LiipFunctionalBundle's cached database feature, so that your tests run even faster.
+This will create backups of the initial databases (with all fixtures loaded) and re-load them when required.

-    Modify this on your `app/config_test.yml`
+    Add this to your `app/config_test.yml`

         liip_functional_test:
             cache_sqlite_db: true

-3. Load your doctrine fixtures:
+3. Load your doctrine fixtures in your tests:

         use Liip\FunctionalTestBundle\Test\WebTestCase;